Eyewa/eyewa-go-lib/tracing/amqp/README.md

 ## amqp

-This pkg provides `tracing` support for the `github.com/streadway/amqp` pkg.
+The `amqp` pkg provides `tracing` support for the `github.com/streadway/amqp` pkg.
 This pkg is mostly used internally within the `rabbitmq` implementation of the `brokers` pkg.

-### Publishing trace process

-1. Check if there is an existing trace context in the `amqp.Publishing` to use as a parent trace context by extracting its headers from the carrier.

-2. Start a new span with attributes relating to `amqp` and an `amqp.Publishing`.

-3. Inject the new context received from the new span into the `amqp.Publishing`

-### Publishing trace process
+### Publishing And Delivery Tracing Process

-1. Check if there is an existing trace context in the `amqp.Publishing` to use as a parent trace context by extracting its headers from the carrier.
+1. Check if there is an existing trace context in the message to use as a parent trace context by extracting its headers from the carrier.

-2. Start a new span with attributes relating to `amqp` and an `amqp.Publishing`.
+2. Start a new span with attributes relating to `amqp` and the message.

-3. Inject the new context received from the new span into the `amqp.Publishing`
+3. Inject the new context received from the new span into the message.

-## How to use
+## How To Use

 ### Starting A Delivery Trace

+Wrap an `amqp.Delivery` with a `StartDeliverySpan()` to start a trace.

 ```go
 package main